mattn/go-gimei/README.md

 ```
 -type string
     display instead of a mixed-gender personal name: 'male', 'female' or 'address'.
-    if ARGS is omitted, display in kanji.
+    if ARGS is omitted, display it in kanji.
 -sep separator
     field separator
 ```

 #### ARGS

-Arguments for a personal name
+Arguments for a personal name:

 ```
-to display fullname:
+to display full name:
     'kanji',
     'hiragana',
     'katakana'